 Teen Car Accidents

-In the event of a teen car accident, Charles Scholle has the knowledge and skill to help families through the medical and legal issues involved.
-His work as a catastrophic personal injury lawyer has given him the depth of expertise needed to work with medical teams in all sorts of personal injuries that result from motor vehicle accidents.
-He guides his Atlanta clients through the financial and medical recovery after a teen car crash.
+In the event of a teen car accident the auto injury lawyers in Gwinnett County at Scholle Law have the knowledge and skill to help families through the medical and legal issues involved.
+Our work as catastrophic personal injury lawyers gives us the depth of expertise needed to work with medical teams in all sorts of personal injuries that result from motor vehicle accidents.
+We guide our clients through the financial and medical recovery after a teen car crash.

-For nearly two decades, Charles Scholle has helped injured victims and their families manage the difficult recovery from accident and injury caused by others.
-He supports families to secure their legal rights and the proper medical attention at times when they need that support most.
+For over two decades, Scholle Law has helped injured victims and their families manage the difficult recovery from accident and injury caused by others.
+We support families to secure their legal rights and the proper medical attention at times when they need that support most.